stkromm/pobbles/README.md

 ### Install Unity
 https://store.unity.com/download?ref=personal

-We use Visual Studio.
+Visual Studio is the standard Unity IDE and has the best supported workflow with the unity editor.
 It's available on macOS and windows: https://visualstudio.microsoft.com/de/thank-you-downloading-visual-studio/?sku=Community&rel=15

-We may want to switch to MonoDevelop.
 You're free to also use what ever IDE you like, just be sure to add local files to the gitignore file if neccesary.